 A lot of people think that marketing is solely concerned with long-term growth.
 If you need short-term financial fixes, they say, you need to turn to sales.
 While it’s true that marketers have the big picture in mind, it’s simply false that they can’t help businesses in the here and now.
 A PPC push, an email re-engagement campaign, a promotional offer - each of these is designed to work in the space of days or weeks, not months.
 And each can add considerable value to your sales pipeline.
 Even these short-term campaigns require strategic marketing thought, however.
 While sales might hammer a (GDPR-approved) list with cold calls to try and make immediate financial gains, we think there are better ways to go about it.
-So here are five ways marketing can fatten up your sales pipeline for the quarter.
+Here are 5 steps to grow your sales pipeline by 5x in 3 months:

 When the time comes to sell your business, you’re selling a lot more than tangible assets like premises and product.
 You’re selling potential, in the form of return on the business’ current activities.
 You’re selling plans for new product development and new routes to market.
 And you’re also selling brand - both the employer brand you’ve developed among your talent pool, and the audience-facing brand that exists in your consumers’ perceptions.
 Consciously building your brand is, of course, something you should be doing anyway.
 It’s good practice whether you’re selling your business or not - strong brand values mean a more valuable and thus more profitable brand.